 SADDLE TREES.
-SADDLE TREES.

-SADDLE TREES Or all descriptions and styles can be made on reasonable terms, at shortest notice.
-Twenty hands wanted-white or colored.
-Conscripts THEIM & FRAPS' Factory, not apply.
-Raleigh, N. C.
+Or all descriptions and styles can be made on reasonable terms, at shortest notice.
+Twenty hands wanted white or colored.
+Conscripts THEIM & FRAPS' Factory, Raleigh, N. C.

 LOST!
 LOST!!
 LOST!!!
-WHILE ON MY WAY FROM GOLDSBORO TO Raleigh, on the 21st of May last past, one large Black Enameled Bag, marked J. L. Brown N. C. It was not put out at Raleigh, as it should have been, but carried up to the Company Shops or Charlotte, or some other place on the road.
-The finder will send it to the Yarborough House, in Raleigh, and leave it in charge of the Clerk, and write me at this place, and also at Tarboro, N. C., and I will get one or the other of the letters; if to Tarboro, mark to the care of B. M. Selby, of that place.
+WHILE ON MY WAY FROM GOLDSBORO TO Raleigh, on the 21st of May last past, one large Black Enameled Bag, marked J. L. Brown N. C. It was not put out at Kaleigh, as it should have been, but carried up to the Company Shops or Charlotte, or some other place on the road.
+The finder will send it to the Yarborough House, in Raleigh, and leave it in charge of the Clerk, and write me at this place, and also at Taphoro, N. C.,

 The finder will be liberally rewarded for his trouble.
 JNO.
 S. BROWN.
 FIFTY DOLLARS REWARD RANAWAY FROM THE UNDERSIGNED, ON the 8th instant, his NEGRO BOY 18 years of age, yellow complexioned, about 5 feet 6 inches high.
-His left thumb is larger than the other, and has a very small nail on it.
-His teeth are slightly affected with the scurvy.
-The above reward will be given for his confinement in prison so that I can recover him.
-He is supposed to be in Raleigh or the vicinity.
-F. B. HARRISON, Raleigh, N. C.

-Partizan Rangers.
+His left

-HAVING RECEIVED AUTHORITY FROM THE Secretary of War to raise a mounted company PARTIZAN RANGERS, I invite to my standard all who wish to enter actively into the service of their country.
-The company will operate in North Carolina.
-The men receive the same bounty, pay, clothing, rations and quarters as other soldiers.
-They will furnish their own arms ments and horses; but the Government pays th for the use of these, and their value if destroyed in the
+Raleigh, N. C. Partizan Rangers.
+HAVING RECEIVED AUTHORITY FROM THE Secretary of War to raise a mounted company of PARTIZAN RANGERS, I invite to my standard all who wish to enter actively into the service of their country.
+The company will operate in North Caroling.
+The men

-The Lieutenants will be clected.
+The Lieutenants will be elected.
 Conscripts can join this company before they are enrolled, but not afterwards.
 Address me at Pittsboro', N. C. THOS.
 H. HARRIS.

-OFFICE N. C. R. R. CO.)
+OFFICE N. C. R. B. CO.)
 COMPANY SHOPS, July 2d, 1862.
-DIVIDEND.)
+DIVIDEND.
+No. 3.

 DIVIDEND OF EIGHT PER CENT.
-ON THE

-A Capital Stock of this Company has been this day declared, payable, on and after the first day of August next, only on the production of the proper certifica es of stock.
+ON THE A Capital Stock of this Company has been this day declared, payable, on and after the first day of August next, only on the production of the proper certifica'es of stock.
 The transfer book will be closed from this date to the day of payment.
-JOHN H. BRYAN, Ja., Sec'y.
+JOHN H. BRYAN, JR., Sec'y.
+July 5.

-HEADQUARTERS 7TH REG.
-N. C. S. TROOPS, Camp, near Richmond, June 4th, 1862.
+Camp, near Richmond, June 4th, 1862.

 No. 28.
-More than two hundred enlisted men, belonging to this

-Regiment, are at this time absent without proper leave in different portions of North Carolina.
-All such will report themselves at these Headquarters immediately, or their names will be published as deserters, and themselves be treated as such.
-By order of Col. CAMPBELL,
+More than two hundred enlisted men, belonging to this Regiment, are at this time absent without proper leave in different portions of North Carolina.
+All such will report themselves at these Headquarters immediately, or their names will be published as deserters, and themselves be tracted as a such will be published as deserters. treated as such.